Cwmbran Celtic F.C.: History

 In their first season, 2005–06, Celtic struggled near the bottom of the 3rd division all season.

 The following season, 2006–07, Celtic, now back at their upgraded and newly named ground, Celtic Park, only lost 2 games all season and enjoyed a 24 match unbeaten run.
 When they went to Risca Town for their last match of the season they were already promoted.

 In Division 2 Celtic consolidated their position in seasons 2007–08 and 2008–09.
 In season 2009–10 they were runners-up to Penrhiwceiber.

 In their first season in the 1st division, 2010–11, under new manager Ben Graham, Celtic struggled during the first half of the season and were firmly planted in the relegation zone but a superb run-in during which they won 7 and drew 3 of 14 games placed them safely in 12th place out of 16.

 In 2011–12 and 2012–13 they finished 12th.

 In 2015–16 Nicky Church stepped up to take the manager's role and took Celtic to the Quarter final of the Welsh Cup – the club's best ever Welsh cup run.
 The team finished season 2016–17 in 6th place in Division 1, its best ever finish in five seasons in the top tier.

 Over the next two seasons the team consolidated its place in Division 1 and in 2019–20 was placed in the newly formed FAW tier 2 Cymru South League.

+In August 2026 the club received attention from the media after Grian Chatten the lead singer of Irish band Fontaines D.C. wore the clubs jersey at the Reading Festival.